-The Dean of Students, or Dean's designee, presents cases that have been referred or reported by a Member of the University Community to the BCC for initial review.
-The BCC may be convened as needed or at such regular times as determined by the committee for full case review of a Student who is alleged to pose a significant safety risk to themselves or others in the University community.
+The Dean of Students, or Dean's designee, presents cases that have been referred or reported by a member of the University Community to the BCC for initial review.
+The BCC meets weekly to determine strategies of care for Students alleged to pose a safety risk to themselves or others in the University community.
 If a clinical evaluation is deemed appropriate and has not yet been provided or determined, the BCC may refer a Student for a clinical assessment or evaluation.